dethell/vitest-mock-commonjs/README.md

 ###

-CommonJS require loads modules when called, not hoisted to the top of the module.
-Because of this, there is no requirement to hoist an overload of require before anything else in a module load.
-This model defines a function that may be used:
+This model defines a single function that is used to mock CommonJS modules but will also provide the shim for those test doubles to work:

 ```
-async function mockNodeRequire(module, testDouble) {
+async function mockForNodeRequire(module, testDouble) {
 }

-vi.mockNodeRequire = mockNodeRequire
+vi.mockForNodeRequire = mockForNodeRequire

-export default mockNodeRequire
+export default mockForNodeRequire
 ```

 ### Multiple Module Mocking